danielje679/medVAE/README.md

 - The medVAE project was developed as part of the course *Deep Generative models*, at TU Darmstadt.

 ## Contact
-For any questions or inquiries regarding this project, please contact uni@danieljeckel.de.
+For any questions or inquiries regarding this project, please contact uni@danieljeckel.de or create an issue.